brettz9/webappfind/docs/Developer-Guide.md

 Note the important comment below about ensuring your users' privacy.

-Once a save has been performed, a message, 'webapp-save-end', will be sent from the add-on back to the WebAppFind-opened app (in case the app would like to inform the user in some manner).
+Once a save has been performed, a message, 'save-end', will be sent from the add-on back to the WebAppFind-opened app (in case the app would like to inform the user in some manner).